Photonico/Computational_Physics_Topics/Scientific Philosophy Excerpts.md

 * To Einstein, it was very obvious that nature would not design a system, in which mechanical laws are the same, but laws of electricity are different.
 (R.Shankar, Yale Opencourse on Fundamentals of Physics, 2010)

+* Every calculation ever done by physicist is approximate.
+(R.Shankar, Yale Opencourse on Fundamentals of Physics, 2010)

+* One thing we demand of every new theory is that part of coincides with the old theory.
+If you go back to the old experiments which are explained by the old theory, well your new theory should continue to explain that.
+In fact the new theory, when it is a good one, will tell you why for hundreds of years people feel for the old theory and then it will also do new stuff.

 ## Mathematics

 * Mathematics is the art of giving the same name to different things.
 (Henri Poincaré, Science and Hypothesis, 1902)